How is Beep Kickball played for fun?

 Beep Kickball is an adapted sport for people who are visually impaired or blind.
 It is played on a flat grassy field with a ball that beeps and two bases that buzz.
 There is no second base, no throwing the ball and no running around all the bases.
 There are 5 players on each team and everyone wears a blindfold to equalize the differences in vision.
-Simply explained, the kicker kicks the ball and runs to tag the buzzing base, either first or third.
+Simply explained, the offensive player kicks the ball and runs to tag the buzzing base, either first or third.
 If he tags the base before a fielder picks up the ball, he is safe and scores a run.
 If a fielder picks up the ball first, the runner is out.
 Three outs, six innings, game over!

 For elementary kids, the field is set up like a baseball diamond with first and third bases 60 feet from home plate and 10 feet outside the baseline.
 The foul arc is 30 feet and a home run is 80 feet.
 For teenagers and adults, the bases are 80 feet, the foul arc is 30 feet and a home run is 100 feet.
 Adjust the distances according to your group’s sizes, ages and abilities.